networkoctopus/Silverletter/README.md

 ## Power saving audit

-There is an included power-audit script which can check if all power saving features are enabled or not
+There is an included power-audit script which can check if all power saving features are enabled or not:

 ```bash
 sudo power-audit.sh